Skip to main content

 NameRequiredDescriptionDefault

-agentAddressYesAgent wallet that executed the swap
+agentAddressYesAgent wallet 0x + 40 hex that executed or benefits from the swap

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?